Xon/XenForo-LazyImageLoader/README.md

 - Doesn't work with XenForo Media Gallery.
 - Doesn't work with Resource Manager.
-- Users without javascipt will not see any images.

 Lazysizes  is MIT Licensed, as of 2015-11-01.